-- When the buzzer sounds, the cycle is completed. - Fig. Turn off the machine by turning the black knob of programmer clockwise until white dot on knob points to small circle with black dot above.
+- When the buzzer sounds, the cycle is completed. - Fig. Turn off the machine by turning the black knob of programmer clockwise until white dot on knob points to small circle with black dot above, and then opening the door after the drum has stopped rotating.